-One can see from Fig.~\ref{fig1} that $U_{\rm DP}(r)$ with $\eta=0.01$ matches the square-well-potential practically precisely.
-On the contrary, the substitution of $\eta=0.1$ in $U_{\rm DP}(r)$ results both in relatively strongly diffuse boarders and bottom of $U_{\rm DP}(r)$, so that the latter noticeably deviates from the square-well-potential.
+One can see from figure~\ref{fig1} that $U_{\rm DP}(r)$ with $\eta=0.01$ and the square-well potential are practically identical.
+On the contrary, for $\eta=0.1$, calculated $U_{\rm DP}(r)$ has strongly diffuse borders, thereby noticeably deviating from the square-well potential.